|Being Green @ the Biscuit Village|

 We here at the Biscuit Village feel passionately that we should limit our impact on the environment in the production of our biscuits.
 We therefore operate a growing set of guidelines and uphold our responsibility to manage and advance our environmental policies in the future.

 Environmentally friendly Packaging

 We use energy saving lights through-out the Biscuit Village and do not use Air Conditioning or electric heating.
-We let the heat from our kitchen warm the building and use an advanced energy saving oven to reduce our electricity usage and carbon footprint.
-We use sustainable forest wood to build our cabinets and we have received extensive training on green efficiency in the work place.
+We let the heat from our kitchen warm the building and use an advanced fan assisted oven saving energy and reducing our carbon footprint.
+We use sustainable forest wood to build our main cabinet and we have received extensive training on green efficiency in the work place.

 We are proud to use biodegradable cleaning products to keep the Biscuit Village and our 5 Star Awarded Kitchen in a clean germ free condition.

-We aim to source local and organic ingredients for our various products.
-For our organic range of biscuits we procure organic flour directly from a British Mill and we are proud to say that we have never used a caged or barn egg in the production of our biscuits.
+We aim to source local and organic ingredients for our various products where possible.
 We favour Free Range Eggs and not just for the obvious reason that it’s a far more humane way for a hen to live but also because a well nourished and happy hen who eats a more natural diet and gets to peck and cluck outdoors will produce a better tasting egg for our biscuits.